TimAConner/NSS-Single-Page-Applications-Seasonal-Sales/README.md

 The two JSON representations above should be in two files: products.json, and categories.json.
 You should load both files via XHRs and store the contents in two different JavaScript variables in your code.

+## How to Contribute
+1. Clone this github
+1. npm install

 ## Sample JSON Code

 ## Products